-- January 8, 2025
+- May 8, 2025

 Over the past 18 months AW Group has been developing a programme of Social Value initiatives and projects supporting local community initiatives based here in Folkestone.
 Initially we started with a timber project where we saw timber diverted away from skips to organisations that support youth work, rehabilitation, ex- offenders, timber to colleges to support carpentry/bricklaying courses, to supporting local community gardens that are dotted around the town.